hamuyuuki/pushing-hours-restriction/README.md

 This input is required.
 You can set an end of pushing hours.

-## timeZone
+## time_zone

 This input is optional.
 You can set an IANA time zone name (e.g. `'Asia/Tokyo'`).
-When you set a value to timeZone, you can enable pushing hours with that time zone.
+When you set a value to time_zone, you can enable pushing hours with that time zone.
 The default value is `'Etc/UTC'`.

 # Limitation